Event planning guidelines

 - Has an extended park closure

-Necessity of a notification letter will be determined by the Events Team and a copy will be required as part of the Outdoor Event Permit.
+Necessity of a notification letter will be determined by the Event Services Team and a copy will be required as part of the Outdoor Event Permit.

 Notification letter should include: